 Solskjaer back in the EPL _ and back in Cardiff

-The last sighting of Solskjaer near a British soccer field was a little over four years ago when he was manager of Cardiff City, a team then in England’s second tier.
+The last sighting of Solskjaer near a British soccer field was a little over four years ago when he was manager of Cardiff, then in England’s second tier.
 After a 1-0 home loss to Middlesbrough, Solskjaer’s team was booed off and within two days he was fired.

 That ended a chaotic nine-month spell with Cardiff where Solskjaer won five of his 30 games in charge.
 In that period, the club was relegated from the Premier League, wasted millions in spending sprees in two transfer windows, and struggled in the League Championship despite having one of the strongest squads in the division.